 Season 2004 saw the Lions have another strong year to play off in consecutive the Grand Finals.
 No flag, but still earned a promotion back to Division 2 where it all began for the newly merged Club in 1996.
 Season 2005 saw the appointment of former St. Michael’s College student and SANFL league player, Chris Kluzek as Head Coach.
 That year saw the A Grade achieve its highest ever post season ladder position in the SAAFL, finishing fifth in Division 2 after losing the Elimination Final.
 Again the impact of losing key players and strength of competition within Division 2 became evident when the Lions were relegated back to Division 3 the following 2006 season.

 Redemption came quickly in 2007, when new coach Anthony Forby and Captain Ian Ralston steered the club to their second A Grade flag and subsequent promotion back to Division 2.
 With mixed fortunes the Lions have proven to be a competitive force in Divisions 2 and 3 over the last decade and now seek to repeat that success over the next ten years.
-Formerly a premiership coach with the Henley FC, Lucas Stubing joined the Club in 2008 as Head Coach and is currently in charge at SMOSH West Lakes.
+Formerly a premiership coach with the Henley FC, Lucas Stubing joined the Club in 2008 as Head Coach and ended his run in 2015 before joining the junior coaching ranks as Football Director.
+He is still involved in coaching and developing the older Junior age groups.

 From its inception in 1996 up until 2002, the club only participated in 5 finals series within its senior grades, being credited with 1 (C grade) premiership in 1999.
 From 2002 through till 2014, the Club’s senior teams have played in 38 finals series, winning 9 Premierships.

 The facility is run by the West Lakes Sports and Social Club, which shares its tenancy with the Henley and Grange Baseball Club and the SMOSH West Lakes FC.
-It is very much community and family orientated and boasts a comprehensive juniors programme with experienced coaches and dedicated volunteers such as Club Legend Rodney “John Boy” Moody (37 year service – Life Member and SAAFL Merit Award recipient).
-Player development as well as the Lions commitment to promote youth, is reflected that it now fields 5 Senior and 6 Junior Grades.
+It is very much community and family orientated and boasts a comprehensive juniors programme with experienced coaches and dedicated volunteers.
+With the sad loss of Club Legend Rodney “John Boy” Moody in 2015 (37 year service – Life Member and SAAFL Merit Award recipient) the club have honoured him with a plaque on the western wing.
+Player development as well as the Lions commitment to promote youth, is reflected that it now fields 5 Senior and 13 Junior Grades.

 The club is well governed by young professionals, has support from members and sponsors, is financially sound, as well as playing a good standard of amateur league football suggesting a long and bright future.
 We invite any persons who may just want to be social spectators or if looking for some active involvement within the football club in any capacity, to check out our clubrooms and have chat with members and staff.